driponfleek/bankai-ui/packages/components/buttons/README.md

 ## Usage

-### Component A
+### Button
-For the full list of component props, examples and guidance on usage and more please reference the the Bankai UI documentation.
+For the full list of component props, examples and guidance on usage and more please reference the the [Bankai UI documentation](https://bankai-ui.com/?path=/story/components-buttons--button-story).

 ```
 import { ComponentA } from '@epr0t0type/bankai-ui-package-name';
 ```

 ### Component B
-For the full list of component props, examples and guidance on usage and more please reference the the Bankai UI documentation.
+For the full list of component props, examples and guidance on usage and more please reference the the [Bankai UI documentation](https://bankai-ui.com/?path=/story/components-buttons--button-story).

 ```
 import { ComponentB } from '@epr0t0type/bankai-ui-package-name';